ArkivoTeam/ARKIVO/README.md

 digitized and born-digital items.
 It includes historical events, people, places, organizations and other entities in archival items, as well as relationships between them.

-Arkivo ontology is intended for presentation of archival objects and relationships in Linked Open data environment.
+Arkivo ontology is intended for presentation of archival objects and relationships in Linked Open data environment..